wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-manager/sources_installation.rst

 Installation from sources
 =========================

-The Wazuh Manager can be installed in the most of Linux Distribution.
+The Wazuh server can be installed in the most of Linux Distribution.

 +-------------------------------+---------------------------------------------------------------------------+